uditrawat106/Task-Scheduling/README.md

 # Task-Scheduling
 Minor project done during the B.tech.
-An algorithm for assiggnment of task.
+An algorithm for assignment of task.